Toggle: English / Spanish

-Keep the person's head, neck, and back in line with each other while you roll him or her onto one side.
+- Keep the person's head, neck, and back in line while you roll him or her onto one side.

-- DO NOT remove a helmet if a spinal injury is suspected.
+- Do not remove a football helmet or pads if a spinal injury is suspected.

-Call you local emergency number (such as 911) if you think someone has a spinal cord injury.
-DO NOT move the person unless there is urgent danger.
+Call your local emergency number (such as 911) if you think someone has a spinal cord injury.
+Do not move the person unless there is urgent danger.